7 min read | 10 June, 2020 By Laura Sands

 Ways to reduce your business' carbon footprint

 Many employees want to know they are working for a business that cares for the environment.
-One study found that three quarters of Millennials would accept a lower salary to work for a socially responsible business.
+One study found that nearly half (48%) of employees would accept a lower salary to work for an environmentally friendly organisation.

-Take one of our Culture Leaders 2019 Frugi, for example.
+Take one of our Culture Leaders, Frugi, for example.
 They demonstrate how a small business can successfully organise and action environmentally conscious business with highly-engaged employees.

 Consumers care about the companies they buy from.
-Indeed, two-thirds of consumers support carbon-labelling on products, wanting to know more about the efforts of the companies supplying their goods.
+Indeed, an international survey found that two-thirds of people support carbon labelling on products.

 It’s not just consumer-facing businesses who need to act.
 B2B SMEs are under increasing pressure to prove their efforts in carbon reduction as their customer base takes steps to ensure carbon-conscious suppliers.